bcgov/aps-infra-platform/documentation/how-to/client-cred-flow.md

 ## 2. Grant access to the identity provider

-The next step varies depending on your identity provider (IdP).
+This step varies depending on your identity provider (IdP).
 If you're unsure which path to follow, use the shared IdP pattern.

 ???
 "Shared IdP"